Black Forest Tiramisu

 pinch of salt

-1 punnet (200g) fresh cherries
+200g fresh cherries

 cocoa powder for dusting

 Melt the chocolate and cream together and stir until smooth and glossy.
 Set aside to cool.
 Place the mascarpone, double cream and vanilla paste in a bowl and whisk on a low speed to combine.
 In a separate bowl, beat the egg yolks and castor sugar together until thick and creamy.
 It should have doubled in volume.
 Add 30ml of the Marsala into the whipped yolks.
 Fold 1/3 of the mascarpone cream into the yolks and mix to combine.
 Add the remaining cream and fold through gently.
-In a clean bowl, beat the egg whites, salt and 2 tablespoons castor sugar until fluffy and light.
+In a clean bowl, beat the egg whites, salt and 30 ml castor sugar until fluffy and light.
 Fold gently into the cream mixture.

 Pour the coffee and remaining Marsala into a shallow bowl.
 Dip the biscuits, one at a time, into the coffee and place on the base of your serving bowl.
 Drop teaspoon amounts of the chocolate ganache over the soaked biscuits and scatter with a couple of Amarena cherries.
 Spoon over a generous amount of the mascarpone cream.
 Repeat the process, ending with a final layer of mascarpone cream.
 Refrigerate for several hours.
 Just before serving, whip the cream and swirl over the tiramisu.
-Dust with cocoa and finish with fresh cherries.
+Dust with cocoa and top with fresh cherries.

-16 Comments.
+18 Comments.
 Leave new

 • What a cool tiramisu variation!
 The custard looks so creamy and delicious, mmm 🙂